PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/user-components-editor-add-component.rst

 .. image:: ../images/scene-editor-user-components-add-component-07212020.webp

-The new created component has a default name, so probably you would like to change it, in the |InspectorView|_.
+The newly created component has a default name, so probably you would like to change it, in the |InspectorView|_.

 As you can see in the image, the components are shown in a viewer and are rendered like class declarations: with the class name and the name and type of the properties.